Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 You will need the Eclipse IDE.

-Note: I do not mind if you use other IDEs or other text editors to write Java code, e.g., [Visual Studio Code](https://code.visualstudio.com).
-However, if you intend to take CS 102, you should know that some instructors require students to use Eclipse.
+Note: You may use other IDEs or other text editors to write Java code, e.g., [Visual Studio Code](https://code.visualstudio.com).
+But if you intend to take the follow-up CSCI-102 course, you should know that some instructors require students to use Eclipse.

 ---